flytxtds/AutoGBT/readme.md

 # AutoGBT
 AutoGBT stands for Automatically Optimized Gradient Boosting Trees, and is used for AutoML in a lifelong machine learning setting to classify large volume high cardinality data streams under concept-drift.
 AutoGBT was developed by a joint team ('autodidact.ai') from Flytxt, Indian Institute of Technology Delhi and CSIR-CEERI as a part of NIPS 2018 AutoML Challenge (The 3rd AutoML Challenge: AutoML for Lifelong Machine Learning).
 Our team won the first prize in the challenge.
 More details of the challenge is available at https://www.4paradigm.com/competition/nips2018.
-The work will be presented at NIPS 2018 during the Competition Track session (https://nips.cc/Conferences/2018/Schedule?showEvent=10945)
+The work will be presented at NIPS 2018 during the Competition Track session (https://nips.cc/Conferences/2018/Schedule?showEvent=10945).

+More details are available in our paper: https://link.springer.com/chapter/10.1007/978-3-030-29135-8_13

 Team:\
 1.Jobin Wilson (jobin.wilson@flytxt.com)\